isc-projects/stork/docs/install.rst

     $ backend/cmd/stork-db-migrate/stork-db-migrate init
     $ backend/cmd/stork-db-migrate/stork-db-migrate up

-Now you have the database environment, now you should build all the tools.
-Note it will download all the dependencies needed and install it in a local directory.
+Now that you have the database environment set up, the next step is to build all the tools.
+Note the first command will download some missing dependencies needed and will install it in a local directory.
 This is done only once and is not needed for future rebuilds.
+However, it's safe to rerun the command.

 .. code-block:: console